skyguy126/Python-FrequencyAnalysis/README.md

 #### Options

-You may edit the offset for Project Gutenberg in the `Downloader_Config.ini` (This value is auto updated).
+You may edit the offset for Project Gutenberg in the `Downloader_Config.ini` (This value is auto-updated).

 ### Step 3: Analyze